utkvishwas/GazeAway/README.md

 ---

+> **Take care of your eyes with intelligent screen break reminders**

+GazeAway is a smart Windows application that helps reduce eye strain by reminding you to take regular breaks from your screen.
+Perfect for developers, office workers, students, and anyone who spends long hours in front of a computer.

 > **⚠️ Note**: Windows Defender may flag the executable as a false positive during development.
 This is common with PyInstaller-created applications.
 See [ANTIVIRUS-FALSE-POSITIVE.md](ANTIVIRUS-FALSE-POSITIVE.md) for solutions.

 ## ✨ Features